One of the best things about barbershops is that they’re the center of the neighborhood.

 People come by, stay awhile, maybe share a beer or whiskey (or two) with you and the other regulars…

-The Best Marketing Strategies for Barbers and Barbershops
+The Best Barbershop Marketing Strategies

 1. Befriend Your Business Listings

 Here’s the thing: you “own” your business listings online.

-If you don’t update your business profiles regularly, now’s the time.
-Scott Hamula, a professor of communications at Ithaca College in New York, tells us that after spending several hours every Saturday at his local shop (shot out to Short’s Barbershop in Ithaca!), he immediately recommended that they clean up their Facebook page and start an Instagram business account.
+Dr. Scott Hamula, a professor of communications at Ithaca College in New York, tells us that after spending several hours every Saturday at his local shop (shoutout to Short’s Barbershop!), he immediately recommended that they clean up their Facebook page and start an Instagram business account.

 Pro tip: Schedulicity offers a built-in Book button for Instagram that links directly to your Schedulicity calendar.
 We also offer booking widgets for easy embedding into your shop’s website.

-2. Go Old School with Flashy Signage
+2. Go Old-School with Flashy Signage

-Dr. Hamula says, “A well-placed sandwich board sign on a high traffic street can raise awareness and direct customers to your shop.”
+Dr. Hamula says, “A well-placed sandwich board sign on a high-traffic street can raise awareness and direct customers to your shop.”

 “Make it something that shows off your name but also can be used as a great photo-op for Millennials and Gen Z. Your shop gets interest on the street and online!”

 3. Build Out a Loyalty or Referral Programs

-Referral programs can be as simple as adding a note to a referring clients’ profile to give them 10% off the next time they come in (this is easy with Schedulicity) whenever someone tells you who recommended you.
+Referral programs can be as simple as adding a note to a referring clients’ profile to give them 10% off the next time they come in whenever someone tells you who recommended you.

 5. Go Hog-Wild on Videos

-Jessica Dennehy, a former Wall Street regulator who built a brand of luxury barbershops in Long Island called MadMen, says that she saw her business grow even through the pandemic because her team created and shared topical video content on all their channels.
+Jessica Dennehy, a former Wall Street regulator who built a brand of luxury barbershops in Long Island called MadMen, says that her business grew through the pandemic because her team created and shared video content on all their channels.

-If you need examples, look no further than our friends at City Image Barber for inspiration — or “inspo,” if you’re looking for the technical marketing term. 😉
+If you need examples, look no further than City Image Barber for inspiration — or “inspo,” if you’re looking for the technical marketing term. 😉

 6. Pay Attention to Search Results

 Now more than ever, how high you turn up in search results online matters.
 That’s especially true if you want people to find you when they Google “barber near me.”

-“First and foremost, as clients begin to go about their normal lives again, there is a greater chance that they will take this opportunity to look for new barbers,” says Joe Agnello of City Image Barbers.
+“As clients begin to go about their normal lives again, there’s a greater chance that they will take this opportunity to look for new barbers,” says Joe Agnello of City Image Barbers.